 You have a duty to inform the employees who are part of the appointment committee that they have an obligation to store applications, with supporting documents, so that unauthorised persons cannot access them, and to erase electronic documents and shred all printed materials received from applicants immediately after the position has been filled.

-To ensure that personal data is handled correctly, HR recommends that unsolicited applications are not forwarded to other managers at AU.
-If you receive an unsolicited application that you believe might be relevant for another AU manager, the easiest solution is to request the person who submitted the application to send the application to the relevant manager(s).
-This ensures that the person submitting the application is responsible for his or her own data and that you do not need to consider obtaining consent for/notification of forwarding of the application.
+Unsolicited applications may not be forwarded to other managers at AU.
+If you receive an unsolicited application that you believe might be relevant for another manager, you should encourage the person who submitted the application to contact the relevant manager(s).
+This ensures that the person submitting the application is responsible for his or her own data and that you do not need to consider obtaining consent for forwarding of the application.

 Proposed response text to be sent as soon as the application has been received and read: